-The Faculty of Engineering and IT Laboratory for Radio Frequency and Communication Technologies (RFCT) is a team of highly qualified researchers and engineers with international and local experience, providing expertise in Embedded RF Prototyping, Energy Harvesting Systems, Applied Electromagnetics, Antennas and RF Absorber Metamaterials, Software Defined Networks for IoT Systems, Sensing and localisation Systems and Secure RF and Embedded Systems.
+The Radio Frequency and Communication Technologies (RFCT) research laboratory is a team of highly qualified researchers and engineers with international and local experience, providing expertise in Embedded RF Prototyping, Sustainable RF Technologies, and Seamless RF Device Management Through Software.
+RFCT enables collaborative multidisciplinary and industry driven research and development.

-Our research focuses on full stack IoT designs, from low level electronics and RF circuit design to high level secure wireless communication.
-Some of our current areas of research are:
+Our research and development focus in RFCT is on full stack IoT designs, from low level electronics and RF circuit design to high level secure wireless communication.
+Some of our current multidisciplinary R&D areas are:

 - Simultaneous wireless information and power transfer (SWIPT)